dilshankarunarathne/docker-notes/README.md

 In Linux, the root directory `/` is the top of the file system.
 It contains the following directories:
 * /bin  - binaries for programs
-* /boot - boot loader
+* /boot - boot loader, files related to booting
 * /dev  - devices
 * /etc  - configuration files
 * /home - user home directories